-Responsibility for the RSE programme lies with the Assistant Headteacher who leads on Catholic Life, Head of the RE faculty, and other curriculum staff including the Head of Science, the Head of PE, and staff with responsibility for PSHE.
+Responsibility for the RSE programme lies with the middle leader with responsibility for Personal Development, and other curriculum staff including the Head of Science, the Head of PE, and staff with responsibility for PSHE.
 However, all staff will be involved in developing the attitudes and values aspect of the RSE programme.
 They will be role models for pupils of good, healthy, wholesome relationships as between staff, other adults and pupils.
 They will also be contributing to the development of pupils' personal and social skills.